khakhalin/notes/keywords/kernels.md

 See Radial Basis Functions: [[rbf]] as a classic example.

-KNNs (see [[03_Classification]]) can also be considered a subtype of a kernal method, just with a weird discontinuous stepwise kernel.
+KNNs (see [[classification]]) can also be considered a subtype of a kernal method, just with a weird discontinuous stepwise kernel.

 # See also